About Linda Needham

 Linda’s Road to Romance

-Of course, like every author, I started writing in early grade school, as soon as I realized that I could put my own words together to make my own stories, just like the authors of my favorite childhood books–BEAUTIFUL JOE and HEIDI and the Nancy Drew mysteries.
+Of course, like every author, Linda started writing in early grade school, as soon as she realized she could put her own words together to make up her own stories, just like the real authors of her favorite childhood books–BEAUTIFUL JOE and HEIDI and the Nancy Drew mysteries.

-My love for storytelling eventually led me to a bachelor’s degree in Theatre Arts at California State University, Dominguez Hills where I gained a deep understanding of character development, dialogue, scene-shaping and plotting techniques.
-I’m also a playwright, one of the lucky ones who have had full productions of their works– seven full length musicals, four revues and two full-length plays.
+Her love for storytelling eventually led to a bachelor’s degree in Theatre Arts at California State University, Dominguez Hills where she gained a deep understanding of character development, dialogue, scene-shaping and plotting techniques.
+Linda is also a playwright, one of the lucky ones who have had full productions of her works produced– seven full length musicals, four revues and two full-length plays.

-Because writing tends to be a solitary endeavor, one of my favorite professional perks (besides working in my sweats) is hanging out with other writers, attending conferences, meeting readers, and teaching writing workshops.
+Because writing tends to be a solitary endeavor, one of her favorite professional perks (besides working in her sweats) is hanging out with other writers, attending conferences, meeting readers, and teaching writing workshops.

-If you want to keep up with my new book releases as well as my many escapades, come join me on where the conversation is intense, the company is brilliant and the adventures never end!
+If you want to keep up with Linda’s newest book releases as well as her many escapades, come follow her on social media, where the conversation is intense, the company is brilliant and the adventures never end!